Picaridin vs DEET For Ticks: A Safe Alternative To DEET

 In the early stages of development, scientists modeled a variety of different three-dimensional molecules that would interfere with the olfactory receptors biting insects use to find food.
 Out of the more than 800 substances synthesized and tested, Picaridin was the clear winner.

 Since DEET’s invention in 1946 for the US military, and its subsequent commercialization in the late 1950’s, DEET has been the standard repellent for effective bite prevention.
 However, concerns around the long-term health implications of DEET and many of its characteristics — unpleasant smell, sticky feeling on skin and corrosiveness to certain materials — prompted scientists to seek an equally effective alternative.

 German scientists at Bayer AG took up the challenge and developed Picaridin in the 1980s.
 The repellent was first released under the trade name Bayrepel and was available for consumer use in Australia in 1998 and in Europe in 2001.
 Picaridin was registered with the EPA in 2001 before becoming available to US consumers in 2005.
 Owned by the LANXESS Corporation since its split from Bayer in 2008, Picaridin is also marketed under the names Icaridin and Saltidin.
 Picaridin should not be confused with Permethrin — an insect repellent used since the 1970s to treat clothing and fabrics, but not worn on the skin.

-Picaridin may be new to many of us here in the US.
-However, an established and proven history of effective protection against vector-borne diseases and biting insects across the globe, and a more enjoyable product experience, make it a safe and effective alternative to DEET.
+Picaridin may be new to many of us here in the US, but has an established and proven history of effective protection against vector-borne diseases and biting insects across the globe.
+When comparing DEET vs Picaridin, Ranger Ready Picaridin 20% provides a more enjoyable experience, and is a safe and effective insect repellent for you and your family.